mayIlearnloopsbrother/1Step/README.md

 PROGRAM USES THESE:
 <STDIO.H> library, INTEGERS, CHARACTERS, STRCPY, DO WHILE LOOPS, FOR LOOPS, CONTINUE, BREAK, IF STATEMENTS

-PROGRAM USED THESE DURING IMPROVEMENT
+PROGRAM USED THESE DURING UPDATE PHASE:
 ATOI

-CURRENTLY:
-If the user were to put more than 10.
-They will be asked to enter the rating untill they put less or equals to 10.

 AIM WITH THE PROGRAM:
 1) User cannot enter number in the country name.
 DONE 13 JAN 2021